 Weekday lunches are your one-hour respite from “I have a hard stop at 11am” and “Looping in Jeff.”
 It’s a chance to break free from your stand-up desk and give yourself and the one coworker you actually like an excuse for an adventure at noon.
-The tricky part is finding a place that’s far enough from your office that you won’t see everyone from work, but not so far that you’re eating lunch with the people who work at Dell.
-Here are some of our favorite places to grab lunch while you silently laugh at all the people who are eating out of tupperware right now.
+The tricky part is finding a place that’s far enough from your office that you won’t see everyone from work, but not so far that you’re eating with the people who work at Dell.
+Here are some of our favorite places to grab lunch while you silently question all the people who are eating out of tupperware right now.

-If you’re recovering from the weekend or just need to eat something that’s green-ish, Jugo is one of the newer healthy spots in town that we actually endorse.
+If you’re recovering from the weekend or just need to eat something that’s green-ish, Jugo is one of the healthier spots in town that we actually endorse.
 With plenty of smoothie and juice options, plus salads and snacks, you’ll feel like all those people who outrun you on the Town Lake trail.
 You can go back to things in taco form soon, but in the meantime this is a good place to get some nutrients on your lunch break.

 This location of Jo’s is way more restaurant than coffee shop.
 The original location on South Congress only has a few food options, but here you can get everything from salads to melts to pretty good burgers.
 Try to snag a table inside because the Grackles outside are next-level aggressive.

 So, you want a salad.
 Not a sad, half-wilted, pre-made salad that was probably made two days ago.
 You want an actually excellent salad.
 Your best option downtown is Leaf.
 The line is consistently long, the price adds up quickly, and the staff will probably rush you, but stay focused - the salads are worth the stress.
 You just need to decide how badly you want one.